 But we MUST avoid the pitfall of confusing activity with results.
 It’s not about having more cars…it’s about having better customers.
 If you continue to play the price game as car counts tick upward, you’ll put yourself out of business!

-It’s the direct mail and internet marketing I’m using to dominate our market despite the recession and despite the hundreds of competitors…and what I plan to use to continue to survive AND GROW despite the coming inflation.
+It’s the direct mail and internet marketing I’m using to dominate our market despite the recession and despite the hundreds of competitors…and what I plan to use to continue to survive AND GROW despite changing economies through the years.

 Recession or not, inflation or not, marketing always has to be sustainable and repeatable, which is why I’ve chosen time-tested ways of building trust with and attracting great customers…no matter what solution you choose, it’s VERY important that you choose marketing that you can measure, track and repeat with success!